Nelfe80/RetroBat-Instruction-Cards/README.md

 ## Installation

 1. **Copy the Artwork Folder:**
-   Place the entire folder containing the layout and its images into the following directory in RetroBat:
+   Place the entire folder containing the layout of the game and its images into the following directory in RetroBat:
-saves/mame/artwork/
+saves/mame/artwork/ \<RomNameWithoutExtension\> /

-   Or directly in the folder /mame/artwork/ (if you don't have RetroBat)
+   Or directly in the folder /mame/artwork/ \<RomNameWithoutExtension\> / (if you don't have RetroBat)

 2. **Configure RetroBat:**
 - Make sure **Mame64** is selected in RetroBat.